domesc/domesc.github.io/source/_posts/2017-04-22-laziness-and-streams.md

 res16: scala.collection.immutable.Stream[Int] = Stream(1, 2, 3, ?)
 {% endhighlight %}

 Did you notice anything?
-When I accessed the 3rd element of the `stream` variable Scala evaluated all the elements until the third index included.
+When I accessed the 3rd element Scala evaluated all the elements until the third index included.
-That's awesome, we can make any kind of operation supported on lists like map, filter etc. but in a lazy way:
+That's awesome, we have a lazy list and we can make any kind of operation supported on normal lists like map, filter etc. but in a lazy way:

 {% highlight scala %}
 scala> val doubled = s.map(e => e * 2)